 As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, contact the nearest Angolan Embassy or Consulate for up-to-date information.

 Angolan Embassy or Consulate well ahead of travel to organise an appropriate visa.
+Tourist visa on arrival is not available without online visa pre-approval which can be applied for on Angola's Serviço de Migração.

 In Angola, it can take at least ten weeks to renew a visa.
 During this time, the Angolan immigration authorities will keep your passport and you won't be able to travel.
 Plan your travel and visa renewals carefully to avoid complications.